 2. Message Queue System

-Critical for handling high volumes and ensuring reliability.
-Message queues decouple notification creation from notification delivery, allowing the system to handle traffic spikes gracefully.
+Message queues are critical for high volumes and reliability.
+They split creation from delivery.
+This lets the system handle traffic spikes without breaking.

 Popular Choices:

-- RabbitMQ: Great for complex routing logic and message prioritization
+- RabbitMQ: Great for complex routing logic and message priority.

-- AWS SQS: Managed solution with built-in retry mechanisms and dead letter queues
+- AWS SQS: Managed solution with built-in retry and dead letter queues.

 Why Message Queues Are Essential:

-- Asynchronous Processing: API responds immediately while notifications process in background
+- Async Processing: The API responds right away.
+Notifications process in the background.

-- Traffic Buffering: Handles traffic spikes without overwhelming downstream services
+- Traffic Buffering: Handles spikes without overloading other services.

-- Reliability: Messages persist until successfully processed (at-least-once delivery)
+- Reliability: Messages persist until processed (at-least-once delivery).

-- Scalability: Easy to add more consumers to process messages faster
+- Scalability: Add more consumers to process messages faster.

 Queue Design Pattern: